 Susan manages the day-to-day operations of the Office of Overseas Study, serves as personnel representative and primary supervisor of both professional and support staff, and oversees institutional cooperation with several large co-sponsoring organizations.
 She guides and facilitates the internal process for the development, creation and implementation of new overseas study programs.
 Susan plays a primary role in the area of health, safety and security policy and protocols and the preparation of resource materials and training of faculty members and instructors who will direct programs abroad.

-Susan has served in a variety of leadership positions in her professional association, NAFSA: Association of International Educators, at the national and regional level, and currently is a member of the 2014 Annual Conference Committee as the representative from the Education Abroad Knowledge Community.
+Susan has served in a variety of leadership positions in her professional association, NAFSA: Association of International Educators, at the national and regional level, and currently serves as Region VI Coach for the NAFSA Academy for International Education.

 She has been recognized for service and leadership with the 2006-07 Indiana University Division of Student Affairs Staff Award, the 2007 Institute for the International Education of Students (IES Abroad) Professional Development Award, and the 2010 NAFSA Region VI Leo Dowling Award of Excellence for Compassion, Integrity and Leadership.

 Susan holds a B.A. in Communications from the University of Scranton, Scranton, Pennsylvania, and an M.S. in International & Comparative Education from Indiana University.